-The development of the three planar equations of equilibrium has led to three equations that may admit an infinite number of options as solution, thus the structure is stable indeterminate.
-A part or even the totality of the bearings reactions could not be calculated by the equilibrium equations exclusively.
-Solving indeterminate structure does not belong to the scope of the Statics topics.
+The development of the three planar equilibrium equations has led to three equations that may admit an infinite number of solutions, so the structure is stable indeterminate.
+A part or even the totality of the bearing reactions cannot be calculated exclusively by using the equilibrium equations.
+Solving the indeterminate structure is now within the scope of Statics.